caraml-dev/merlin/docs/user-guide/standard_transformer.md

       - column: "s2id"
         expression: S2ID(table1.Col('lat'), table2.Col('lon'), 12) # the value is array or series that the length should be the same with the rest of the columns in a table
   ```
-* Update column to the subset of rows based on conditions.
-For this users can set multiple `if` with `expression` and also default value if none of conditions are match.
+* Update subset of rows in the columns given some row selector condition.
+For this users can set multiple `rowSelector` with `expression` and also default value if none of conditions are match.
 For example users have following table

 | customer_id | customer_age | total_booking_1w |
 | ----------- | ------------ | ---------------- |